psychlone77/Nano-Processor-Design/README.md

 # Nano-Processor-Design

+*All VHDL files are in relevant folders and there are included screenshots of simulations for each component*

 ![image](https://github.com/psychlone77/Nano-Processor-Design/assets/127029023/24b7ac63-57e2-49fd-9400-5081940fa8f5)
 <br>
 <br>
-*All VHDL files in relevant folders and optional screenshots of simulations for each component*

 ## Program ROM - DONE ✅